How is Aptinyx Inc.'s (NASDAQ: APTX) stock expected to perform amid current market woes? - The Dwinnex

 Ratios:

-Our goal is to gain a better understanding of APTX by taking a closer look at its different ratios.
+We take a closer look at APTX’s different ratios to gain a better understanding of the stock.
 For the most recent quarter (mrq), Quick Ratio is recorded 10.20 and its Current Ratio is at 10.20.
 In the meantime, Its Debt-to-Equity ratio is 0.65 whereas as Long-Term Debt/Eq ratio is at 0.58.

 Upgrades & Downgrades